-A challenge identified in the countries studied is the lack of alignment between what the benchmarks are trying to achieve and current education policies.
+A challenge identified in the countries/special administrative region studied is the lack of alignment between what the benchmarks are trying to achieve and current education policies.
 This has caused frustration and a lack of leverage with schools.
 It has been identified as a problem, specifically when working with parents and with employers.